luiswirth/bsc-thesis/src/matter/exterior.typ

 be computed.

 In general given an inner product on the vector space $V$, we can derive an inner product on the exterior power $wedgespace^k (V)$.
-The rule is the following:
+The rule is the following: @douglas:feec-book
-// TODO: FIND SOURCE
 $
   inner(e_I, e_J) = det [inner(dif x_I_i, dif x_J_j)]_(i,j)^k
 $